pali08/foosball_in_phaser/README.md

 ```
 There are other possible ways, but using python3 build in simple http server is the most simple option.

-Then in browser got to
+Then in browser go to
 ```
 localhost:8081
 # localhost can be replaced with ip address if browser runs on other PC